What is an RMS Microscope Activity Kit?

 The RMS-approved microscopes are suitable for KS1 and KS2 children.
 They are robust and easy to use and allow pupils to obtain clear images with minimum setup or assistance.
 A digital camera is included so that the discoveries can be shared and described with the class via the interactive whiteboard.
 We have strived to make this a feature of the boxes and have ensured that it is really straightforward to use.

 In no time at all, children will be seeing new things, examining the materials provided and using the teachers notes which map the activities to curriculum targets, they can then move on to making their own slides with samples that they can find and choose.

 It’s a great way to encourage children to describe what they see.
 Whether it is the intricate criss-cross detail of a piece of woven cloth, or the snowy landscape of table-salt, they will want to tell you all about it.

 The Microscope Activity Kits are delivered and collected by the RMS and are free to borrow for a whole term.
 The only thing we ask for in return is your feedback so that we can continue to develop the Kits to ensure they remain an excellent Primary Science resource.
 There are currently 50 Kits that cover England, Wales and Scotland with an extra 6 in Ireland, as part of the Under the Microscope project.

-We also have a couple of smaller kits available for home school educators.
+We also have a couple of smaller kits available for primary home school educators.
 Due to high demand we are currently not taking any new applications until the waiting list has been reduced.